At the Immigrant's Table

 My family eats this every week, but we especially like to serve it on Russian New Year's Eve as part of a larger meal.

-Ingredients for Russian Vinaigrette Salad recipe
+Ingredients for vinaigrette Russian salad:

 • Potatoes - you can use any potatoes you like.
 I tend to go for Yukon gold or red potatoes, which keep their shape well even after cooking and don't become too mealy even if you overcook the potatoes.